OpenDSA/OpenDSA/RST/en/PL/FP6.rst

 The review problem set for today contains five review problems.

-This first problem is ...
+This first problem is about function composition.

+.. avembed:: Exercises/PL/RP10part1.html ka

 RP 10 part 5
 ------------

-This problem will give you more practice with the ``curry`` and ``compose`` functions.
+This problem will give you intensive practice with the ``curry`` and ``compose`` functions.
 This problem is randomized and must be solved three times in a row.

 .. avembed:: Exercises/PL/RP10part5.html ka